doughsay/room.js/README.md

     * This causes `RangeError: Maximum call stack size exceeded`
     * Solution: add a check to the parent setter.
 * Attempting to assign a circular js object as a property on a moo object causes `RangeError: Maximum call stack size exceeded`
+* rmProp and rmVerb don't work properly with inheritence.
+Getters are removed when they shouldn't be.

 ### Things that can crash the server